maymplin/100-days-of-code/log.md

 **Today's Progress**: Completed Day 17 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'

 **Link to work**: [100 Days of Python Day 17 project alternate - quiz_game_opentdb](https://github.com/maymplin/100-Days-of-Python/tree/main/Day017/quiz-game-start-opentdb)

+### Day 24: March 3, 2022

+**Today's Progress**: Started Day 18 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'